2 down, 6 to go. Great to have you here and great that you are sticking with Bazaar, good on you.

-When you wake up in the morning, do you mindfully brush your teeth or do you worry about the day ahead and not even pay attention to that experience?
+When you wake up in the morning, do you mindfully brush your teeth or do you worry about the day ahead and not pay attention to that present experience?

 Mindfulness is awareness of the present moment, by paying attention, non-judgementally.

 Let’s have a quick recap of the mindfulness exercises you have tried so far at the end of each session.